 How to use this resource:

+Subject leader

-Subject leader - Follow the diagram above.
+Follow the diagram above.
 If you are using G+M as your main resource, look at the Key Stage Knowledge Organisers to identify core knowledge and decide how best to sequence the learning across the different threads (such as healthy eating or anti-bullying) for your context.

 Evaluate the impact of the learning (e.g. through learning walks, pupil conferencing and work scrutiny).
 Provide staff with supportive feedback and set new objectives.
 Continue a cycle of evaluation and adaptation, where necessary.

+Class Teacher

-Class Teacher - Using the schemes of workselect the activities that will ensure that the learning outcomes are achieved for the specific thread (such as family or the media and self esteem) you are teaching.
-If you are using another resource as the basis of your RSHE curriculum, - incorporate the appropriate supplementary (coral) tasks into your lessons.
+Using the schemes of work, select the activities that will ensure that the learning outcomes are achieved for the specific thread (such as family or the media and self esteem) you are teaching.
+If you are using another resource as the basis of your RSHE curriculum, incorporate the appropriate supplementary (coral) tasks into your lessons.

 Write your lesson plans, teach and review their impact.